MarkHanoteau/MarkHanoteau.github.io/_posts/2022-09-02-ROMI-MMM-MTA.md

 It sure feels gratifying to solve customer problems.
 What consumes more of my mental energy is achieving such outcomes in a way that also drives business value.
 Perhaps it's just me.
 However, many marketers - even those that pride themselves as great storytellers - notoriously struggle to transparently demonstrate the effectiveness of marketing on their business' financial outcomes.

-This article will help demystify the financial impact of Marketing.

-Marketing can - and should - use a combination of these approaches to pivot and optimize towards its outcomes:
+Marketing can use a combination of three approaches to continuously pivot and optimize towards these financial outcomes:

 should provide an integrated view of marketing performance.